ray-project/ray/doc/source/rllib-concepts.rst

         name="PPOTrainer",
         default_config=DEFAULT_CONFIG,
         default_policy=PPOTFPolicy,
-        make_policy_optimizer=make_optimizer,
+        make_policy_optimizer=choose_policy_optimizer,
         validate_config=validate_config,
         after_optimizer_step=update_kl,
         before_train_step=warn_about_obs_filter,
         after_train_result=warn_about_bad_reward_scales)

-Besides some boilerplate for defining the PPO configuration and some warnings, there are two important arguments to take note of here: ``make_policy_optimizer=make_optimizer``, and ``after_optimizer_step=update_kl``.
+Besides some boilerplate for defining the PPO configuration and some warnings, there are two important arguments to take note of here: ``make_policy_optimizer=choose_policy_optimizer``, and ``after_optimizer_step=update_kl``.

-The ``make_optimizer`` function chooses which `Policy Optimizer <#policy-optimization>`__ to use for distributed training.
+The ``choose_policy_optimizer`` function chooses which `Policy Optimizer <#policy-optimization>`__ to use for distributed training.
 You can think of these policy optimizers as coordinating the distributed workflow needed to improve the policy.
 Depending on the trainer config, PPO can switch between a simple synchronous optimizer (the default), or a multi-GPU optimizer that implements minibatch SGD:

 .. code-block:: python

-    def make_optimizer(workers, config):
+    def choose_policy_optimizer(workers, config):
         if config["simple_optimizer"]:
             return SyncSamplesOptimizer(
                 workers,